Octopus Intelligent Go: what really happens to your home battery

 The gap is that there is no coordination layer between them.
 Octopus does not tell your battery to hold charge before a session.
 Your battery does not pause before discharging into what might be a scheduled EV load.

-For supported homes where the customer enables it, this coordination layer is what 1app.energy can help provide — with two modes of operation:
+For supported homes where the customer enables it, this coordination layer is what 1app.energy can help provide, with two modes of operation:

 Hold mode: When a smart charging session is detected and battery control is verified, the battery can hold its charge instead of supplying the EV load.
 The car can use the Octopus scheduled charging supply where it is eligible, and your battery stays available for the evening.

 Charge mode: The battery holds and, when the tariff window, control capability and site conditions make it worthwhile, additionally charges.
-You may end the session with more stored energy than you started with — energy you can use in the evening, sell back on an export tariff, or use to reduce how much battery capacity you need to install in the first place.
+You may end the session with more stored energy than you started with, energy you can use in the evening, sell back on an export tariff, or use to reduce how much battery capacity you need to install in the first place.

-Does switching back to Go fix it?
+Does switching back to Octopus Go fix the battery issue?

 For some homes, yes.
 Standard Go's fixed window is predictable enough that a battery hold schedule can be set to match.
 If your daily schedule is consistent and you are not relying on daytime solar very heavily, Go can be the simpler choice.